Wall-crossing, Hitchin Systems, and the WKB Approximation: Categorical matters

 where the individual $\gamma_i$ are stable, and the phases of the central charges of the constituents $\gamma_i$ are monotonically decreasing.
 The existence and uniqueness of such decompositions is an essential prerequisite for the approach of \cite{ks1} to the wall-crossing formula.

 One approach to obtaining such decompositions has been described in \cite{thomas-yau} using a variant of mean curvature flow.
 The technology of this paper suggests a possible alternative.
 Namely, as we described in Section \ref{subsec:GlobalBehaviorWKB}, for any phase $\vartheta$ we have a corresponding decomposition of $C$ into cells, bounded by the separating WKB curves.
 As we rotate $\vartheta$ clockwise through generic values, these cells vary continuously, and we can likewise deform $\gamma$ continuously so that its incidence relations with the separating WKB curves are unchanged.
 At some critical $\vartheta = \vartheta_c$ where a BPS hypermultiplet appears, the topology of the cell decomposition changes: one of the cells collapses.
 This collapsing cell can ``trap'' a segment of $\gamma$, as indicated in Figure \ref{fig:collapsing-cell}. \insfig{5.6in}{collapsing-cell}{As $\vartheta$ varies one of the cells defined by the WKB foliation (shaded) collapses, trapping a segment of the projection of $\gamma$ to $C$.
 This gives a natural splitting of $\gamma$ into $\gamma_1$ and $\gamma'$.} This gives a natural splitting of $\gamma$ into $\gamma_1$ and $\gamma'$, where $\gamma_1$ is the trapped segment (which is a stable object of phase $\vartheta_c$) and $\gamma'$ is the rest (perhaps disconnected).
 Continuing in this way $\gamma'$ will be further decomposed into objects $\gamma_i$.
 Note that the $\gamma_i$ naturally come out with their phases ordered, since we are rotating $\vartheta$ in a definite direction!
-In this way we can determine geometrically a ``Hardar-Narasimhan filtration'' of an unstable object.
+In this way we can determine geometrically a ``Harder-Narasimhan filtration'' of an unstable object.

 As we remarked in Section \ref{sec:iib}, one actually expects that the theories we are considering can be realized directly via Type IIB string theory on an appropriate non-compact Calabi-Yau threefold.
-Presumably the category we are describing here should be identified with the Fukaya category of that threefold.
+Presumably the category we are describing here should be identified with an appropriate version of the Fukaya category of that threefold.